chrjsorg/imdb-watchlist-decider/README.md

 This script is just a proof of concept.
 It's not for general usage.
 Probably Imdb forbids the usage.
 Use it at your own risk.

-It will login in your Imdb Account and gets a random movie from your watchlist. oAuth login (Google, Facebook, ..) is not supported.
+It will login into your Imdb Account and gets a random movie from your watchlist. oAuth login (Google, Facebook, ..) is not supported.

 It's also almost ready to return a movie from your recommendations, the code is there, but is does not work.